ilyavf/kb-facebook-canvas-app/README.md

 - grunt (build tool)

 To build the project run from inside the project folder (see Gruntfile.js for task details):
-$ grunt build
+- $ grunt build

-To run tests run:
-$ grunt test

 ## NodeJS

+The app itself is all static HTML/CSS/javascript.
+Could be hosted on any webserver.
-For sending Facebook App notifications use nodejs server api.
+For sending Facebook App notifications we use NodeJS server api.

+### To run node webserver
+Run with environment parameter:
+- $ NODE_ENV=production node server.js
+- $ NODE_ENV=development node server.js

+This will serve the root url '/' for AngularJS app, and '/api' or '/canvas_app/api' for NodeJS api.
+Both app and api are running on the same port.

+For production environment predefined port is 1337.
+For dev it is 1347.

+To specify port directly run NodeJS server with the PORT parameter:
+- $ NODE_ENV=production, PORT=1234 node server.js

 ### To setup nodejs server with apache on the same machine